Andrew-S-Rosen/covalent-hpc-plugin/README.md

 pip install covalent-hpc-plugin
 ```

-Run the following to have Covalent automatically register the plugin:
+Run the following in Python to have Covalent automatically register the plugin:

 ```python
 import covalent as ct